|

 (for example, fear) follows an event (for example, encountering turbulent

-air in an airplane), the event itself isnt the full cause of the emotional
+air in an airplane), the event itself isn’t the full cause of the emotional

 reaction.

-What? you
+“What?” you

 say.

-consider the way it seems to happen:
+stop here and consider the way it seems to happen:

 Event |